stanford-policylab/wisdom-of-crowds/README.md

 **domains.csv.zip**
   - `domain_id`: Unique identifier for the domain
   - `domain_name`: Short name for the domain
-  - `domain_description`: Brief description of the domain.
-For the complete description shown to participants at the beginning of each domain, please reference the `README.txt` file in each domain folder within `wisdom-of-crowds/domains/`.
+  - `domain_description`: The description shown to participants at the beginning of each domain
   - `knowledge_type`: One of "tacit"", "spatial reasoning"", "knowledge"", "pop culture", "prediction"
   - `media_type`: One of "video" "image", "audio", "none"
   - `answer_type`: One of "discrete", "open-ended"